 - Alternative Mining Puzzles

 Cornell’s Blockchain Certificate Program

-Cornell also offers a 100% online program to students around the world, via eCornell, the university’s online learning platform.
+Cornell also offers a 100% online certificate program to students around the world, via eCornell, the university’s online learning platform.
 Unlike Princeton’s offering, the Blockchain for Business Certificate Program does award a certificate upon completion but this comes at a cost of $3,600.

 Aimed primarily at business leaders and entrepreneurs, the program promises you “will walk away with a proposal for an application of blockchain technology in your organization.”
 It consists of four courses, each lasting two weeks, meaning the course can be completed in two months (or 32 professional development hours):

 - Cryptocurrencies & Ledgers

 - Blockchain Fundamentals

 Harvard Extension School offers an Introduction to Blockchain & Bitcoin online course, costing $2,750.
 Previous experience of programming in Python is listed as a prerequisite.